 Not all themes are coded the same way so some alterations will be needed to match the theme.
 If you need help with this then I provide theme support on request.

 I’m confused about the post order.
 Why is the plugin called Auto Load Next Post?

 Well, WordPress loads posts in a descending order by default so the next post is the previous post and a user reads content scrolling down not up so it loads the next post, not previous.

 How can I get the Google Analytics option to work?

 You first need to have Google Analytics installed on your site.
 Either by inserting the analytics into your theme yourself or by using the Google Analytics by MonsterInsights plugin.

 Once Google Analtyics script is applied to your theme you can enable to track each post.

 Does Auto Load Next Post support WordPress Network / Multisite websites?

 It does.
-Just make sure that you activate the plugin on the site you want it used on and then make sure the selectors match the theme the site is using.
+Just make sure that you activate the plugin on the site you want it used on and then make sure the theme selectors match the theme that site is using.